Center-For-Neurotechnology/Reconstruction-coreg-pipeline/Deidentification_BIDSiEEG/ReadME.md

 Code in in this folder is to de-identify scans (by manual defacing) and save channel information and scans into the correct iEEG BIDS formatting for shared data.

+The example code where most the scripts are run together is "createBIDS_ieeg_jsoniEEGChannelsAll2.m".

 The code is modified from the bids-starter-kit: https://github.com/bids-standard/bids-starter-kit/tree/main/matlabCode/ieeg